 Most PVC-based medical devices, such as tubing and flexible containers, are made from soft PVC.
 To make the product soft, a so-called plasticiser (US: plasticizer) is added to the PVC compound.
 Because of technical properties and low cost, the phthalate DEHP was in the past the main plasticiser for PVC medical applications.
 Yet DEHP has come under scrutiny by regulatory and medical authorities.
-Today, several alternative plasticisers are available for medical applications.
+Today, several alternative plasticisers are available for nearly all medical applications.
 These include TOTM, DEHT, DINCH and BTHC which are all approved by the European Pharmacopeia for medical applications.
 These new plasticisers allow healthcare professionals and patients to benefit from PVC’s unique properties such as softness without using phthalates of concern.

 PVC is mainly a building and construction material for durable applications that are recycled after many years of service.
 However, the majority of PVC medical devices are short term, disposable products.
 For safety reasons, non-recyclable medical PVC waste and other hospital waste streams are generally managed through incineration with energy recovery.
 This is a highly effective waste management method.
 When incinerated, the waste is combusted at high temperatures that destroys contaminants and reduces the waste volume dramatically.
 Typically, the thermal energy can be used to generate electricity and in some instances district heating.